AmalSunny992/51-Days-DevOps-Learning/README.md

 # DevOps-Challenges (In progress)

 Welcome to the 51 Days DevOps Learning Challenge repository!
-This repository is designed to help learn and practice DevOps concepts through hands-on exercises, examples, and tutorials.
+This repository is designed to help me learn and practice DevOps concepts through hands-on exercises, examples, and tutorials.

 ## Table of Contents
 ### Day 1: [Introduction to DevOps](./Introduction%20to%20DevOps.md)